sadece1eren/L4D2-Hack/README.md

 # L4D2-External
 EN - A simple external hack template feel free to edit.
-Aimbot - ESP - BHOP // you can edit the button if you want or you can make it into a completely different game.
+Aimbot - ESP - BHOP // you can edit the aimbot button if you want or you can make it into a completely different game.
 (Don't forget to update the offsets if you do it in a different game c; )

 My discord name for contact is sadece1eren